maxime-tournier/maxime-tournier.github.com/notes/category-theory.md

 \end{align}
 $$

+In other words:

+> A natural transformation is the categorical equivalent of a
+> continuous transformation between functors (i.e. an homotopy)

 Let us fix an object $$x \in \Ob{C}$$, the image of morphism
 $$\block{\id_x, !}$$ by $$\alpha$$ is a morphism: